k3s-io/k3s-ansible/README.md

 If multiple hosts are in the server group the playbook will automatically setup k3s in HA mode with embedded etcd.
 An odd number of server nodes is required (3,5,7).
-Read the offical documentation below for more information and options. https://rancher.com/docs/k3s/latest/en/installation/ha-embedded/ Using a loadbalancer or VIP as the API endpoint is preferred but not covered here.
+Read the offical documentation below for more information and options. https://rancher.com/docs/k3s/latest/en/installation/ha-embedded/

+Setting up a loadbalancer or VIP beforehand to use as the API endpoint is possible but not covered here.

 Start provisioning of the cluster using the following command: